New Israel election likely to widen a swelling budget deficit

-TEL AVIV (Reuters) - Israel’s budget deficit problem is about to get bigger as the country heads for its second election this year, after Prime Minister Benjamin Netanyahu failed to form a new government.
+TEL AVIV, May 30 (Reuters) - Israel’s budget deficit problem is about to get bigger as the country heads for its second election this year, after Prime Minister Benjamin Netanyahu failed to form a new government.

 The deficit swelled to 3.8% of gross domestic product in April, considerably exceeding this year’s 2.9% target.
 Analysts, the central bank and the International Monetary Fund have warned of consequences if the country does not rein in its budget.